tarantool/graphqlapi/docs/types.md

 ### specifiedBy

-`types.specifiedByUrl` - GraphQL built-in directive is used within the type system definition language to provide a scalar specification URL for specifying the behavior of custom scalar types, for more info refer to [specifiedBy](http://spec.graphql.org/draft/#sec--specifiedBy).
+`types.specifiedBy` - GraphQL built-in directive is used within the type system definition language to provide a scalar specification URL for specifying the behavior of custom scalar types, for more info refer to [specifiedBy](http://spec.graphql.org/draft/#sec--specifiedBy).

 ### add_directive()